hep-mirrors/sherpa/Manual/source/manual/parameters/general-parameters.rst

   set with ``HEPMC3_IO_TYPE: <0|1|2|3|4>`` tag.
 The default value is 0 and corresponds to ASCII GenEvent.
 Other available options are 1:
   HepEvt 2: ROOT file with every event written as an object of class GenEvent.
-3: ROOT file with GenEvent objects writen into TTree.
+3: ROOT file with GenEvent objects written into TTree.
   Otherwise similar to ``HepMC3_GenEvent``.

   The HepMC::GenEvent::m_weights weight vector stores the